waigo/waigo/README.md

 # Extend and Override

+Waigo has a very modular architecture.
 In the "Hello World" example above you will have noticed:

 ```javascript
 waigo.load('application')